Skip to Content

 Home » Low Carb Lifestyle » Low carb dinner ideas » Roasted Root Vegetables

-Take the stress out of cooking and roast some Winter vegetables in one pan in the oven.
+Take the stress out of cooking and roast some fall root vegetables in one pan in the oven.
 All that’s required is a little chopping and peeling.
-Add your favorite spice blend and serve as a side dish to breaded pork chops for an easy Winter dinner.
+Add your favorite spice blend and serve as a side dish to pork chops (or your favorite protein) for an easy late fall dinner.

 Medley of roasted root vegetables on a plate from a sheet pan method of cooking.